Physics

 PHYSICS 4311 Advanced Physics Laboratory I: 3 semester hours

-Prerequisite: Advanced standing with at least nine completed hours of Physics at or above the 3000 level.
-Physics majors are introduced to the experimental techniques used in research.
+Prerequisites: PHYSICS 3200 and PHYSICS 3231 or consent of instructor.
+This course introduces students to the experimental techniques used in research.
 A student will choose and do several special problems during the semester.
-Six hours laboratory per week.
+Six hours of laboratory per week.

 PHYSICS 4323 Modern Optics: 3 semester hours